CSRG-Group/dcs-notes.github.io/modules/CS260/Crib_Sheets/Algorithms_Crib_Sheet.md

 fib(100) = fib(99) + fib(98) + ...
 // which calls
 fib(99) = fib(98) + fib(97) + ...
-// However, due to memoizing the results, we do not call fib(98) more than once.
+// However, due to memoizing the results, we do not COMPUTE fib(98) more than once.
 ```

 ### Bottom-up recursion ($O(nlogn)$​): what you are already familiar with